 13. Items left at The Wall are picked up at the end of every day.

-  Since its dedication, more than 400,000 items have been left in remembrance

-  at The Wall.
-Items picked up are stored at a National Park Service facility
+Since its dedication, more than 400,000 items have been left in remembrance at The Wall.
+Items picked up are stored at a National Park Service facility.

-  for later exhibition at the future Education Center.

 12. The names of eight women are inscribed on The Wall.

 The names of eight (8) women, all nurses (seven from the Army and one from the Air Force) are inscribed on The Wall.
 Their names are 1st Lt.
 Sharon Ann Lane, 2nd Lt.
 Pamela Dorothy Donovan, Lt.
 Col. Annie Ruth Graham, Capt.
 Mary Therese Klinker, 2nd Lt.
 Carol Ann Elizabeth Drazba, 2nd Lt.
 Elizabeth Ann Jones, Capt.
 Eleanor Grace Alexander, and 1st Lt.
 Hedwig Diane Orlowski.

 11. There are some errors.
 As many as a couple dozen Vietnam veterans have names on The Wall, but were alive when their names were inscribed.
 There is no definitive answer to exactly how many, but there could be as many as 38 names of personnel who survived, but through clerical errors, were added to the list of fatalities provided by the Department of Defense.